Amesemi: The temples of Naqa

 In the Temple of Amun Naqa 200, Amesemi is in a "triadic group on the exterior west wall.
 She follows a ram-headed deity presumably to be identified as Amun-Apedemak."

-Temple F in the ancient town of Naqa, also known as Naga, has the earliest portrayals of Amesmi in Naga.
+Temple F in the ancient town of Naqa, also known as Naga, has the earliest portrayals of Amesemi in the town.
 These depictions were made between 170 and 150 BCE.
 She is depicted at the southern end of the interior south-east wall.
 She is standing behind an enthroned Apedemak and is touching his head.

-In the Lion Temple of Naga, she is depicted at least two times and there is an image of her on the exterior north wall which contains an inscription which translates to "Oh Amesemi, who is in [.]mami[.], may she give them life, oh Amesemi."
+In the Lion Temple of Naga, she is depicted at least two times.
+There is an image of her on the exterior north wall which contains an inscription which translates to "Oh Amesemi, who is in [.]mami[.], may she give them life, oh Amesemi."

-In the Great Amun Temple Naga, the goddess is found in the hypostyle.
+In the Great Amun Temple of Naga, the goddess is found in the hypostyle.
 In this image, Amanitore is seen adoring the goddess.
 There are not any other depictions of Amesemi in the Great Amun Temple in Naga but it is possible that there were paintings of the goddess during the use of this temple.

 In the smaller temple of Amun, Amesemi is illustrated on the exterior west wall with her husband.
 She appears here a second time, but this time she is with who is assumed to be Amun-Apedemak.
-Amesemi appears in a few other places in this site including many different stelae found.
+Amesemi appears in a few other places in this site, including on many different stelae.

 Other depictions of Amesemi

-Amesemi is also found at the Amun Temple of Amara, offered a bowl by Prince Sorakarora.
+Amesemi can also be found in the Amun Temple of Amara, offered a bowl by Prince Sorakarora.
 She is portrayed in the kiosk of Natakamani and Amanitore, where she is behind the Lion God.

-Amesemi was also found depicted in smaller objects, including a seal impression alongside her husband, and different types of jewelry such as beads, armlets and ring plates.
+Amesemi was also found depicted on smaller objects, including a seal impression alongside her husband, and different types of jewelry such as beads, armlets and ring plates.